 - Cleveland Center for Membrane Structural Biology (CCMSB)

 - Ernest B. Yeager Center for Electrochemical Sciences (YCES)

 - Materials for Opto/Electronics Research and Education (MORE) Center

 - Swagelock Center for Surface Analysis of Materials (SCSAM)

 University libraries offer access to considerable science resources, both in print and electronically.
-Only a few minutes walk from the Chemistry Department, these libraries include Kelvin Smith Library with a full-time chemistry librarian, Yuening Zhang, and two locations of the Cleveland Health Sciences Library: Health Center Library and Allen Memorial Medical Library.
+Only a few minutes walk from the Chemistry Department, these libraries include Kelvin Smith Library and two locations of the Cleveland Health Sciences Library: Health Center Library and Allen Memorial Medical Library.
 In addition, the expansive Cleveland Public Library offers an outstanding science collection.